FIWARE/contribution-requirements/docs/GE_roadmap_template.md

 # <<(Incubated) GE Name>> Roadmap

-This product is a FIWARE Generic Enabler.
+<<Use this for full member GEs>> This product is a FIWARE Generic Enabler.
+If
+you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.

+<<Use this for Incubated GEs>> This product is an Incubated FIWARE Generic
+Enabler.
 If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.

 ## Introduction